-Tracy Glass is the trial statistician for the MistraL study.
-She is the head of the Clinical Biostatistics and Data Management group in the Medicine Department of the Swiss Tropical and Public Health Institute.
-She has almost 20 years of experience as a statistician working in the fields of cancer and HIV research.
-She has acted as principal investigator, co-investigator, and trial statistician on many studies, both completed and ongoing.
-She has extensive experience in conducting trials in resource-limited settings.
-Tracy is an associate professor at the University of Basel and teaches several post-graduate statistics courses on statistics and clinical trial methodology.
+Dr Tracy Glass is the trial statistician for the MistraL study.
+She heads the Clinical Biostatistics and Data Management group in the Department of Medicine at the Swiss Tropical and Public Health Institute (Swiss TPH).
+She has almost 20 years of experience as a statistician working in the fields of cancer and HIV research and has acted as a principal investigator, co-investigator, and trial statistician on many studies, both complete and ongoing.
+She also has extensive experience of conducting trials in resource-limited settings.
+Dr Glass is an associate professor at the University of Basel and teaches several post-graduate statistics courses on statistics and clinical trial methodology.

 Dr Monica Golumbeanu is a postdoctoral research associate in the Disease Modelling and Intervention Dynamics group at the Swiss Tropical and Public Health Institute (Swiss TPH) headed by Prof Melissa Penny.
 In her research, she develops data-driven computational analyses and mathematical models in order to understand infection dynamics and the impact of interventions on host and pathogen populations.
 Within the context of this BRCCH project (link below), she provides her expertise and support with data analysis and model-based methods for defining and implementing a decision framework for optimizing medical interventions against COVID-19.
 Prior to her postdoc, Dr Golumbeanu obtained a PhD in computational biology from ETH Zurich, where she studied gene expression dynamics of HIV infection.

-Lucia Gonzalez collaborates on the BRCCH MistraL as a Project Manager for SolidarMed (Swiss-based health non-government organisation).
-She is a Spanish trained physician with a Master’s in Global Health Policy from the London School of Hygiene and Tropical Medicine.
-She is a Clinical Assistant Professor in Paediatrics at the Baylor College of Medicine and currently she is pursuing a PhD at the Swiss Tropical and Public Health Institute at the University of Basel, in Switzerland.
+Dr Lucia Gonzalez is a project manager for SolidarMed (a Swiss-based non-governmental organisation) collaborating on the BRCCH Mistral project.
+She is a Spanish-trained physician with a master’s in global health policy from the London School of Hygiene and Tropical Medicine, UK.
+She is a Clinical Assistant Professor in Paediatrics at the Baylor College of Medicine and is currently pursuing a PhD at the Swiss Tropical and Public Health Institute (Swiss TPH) at the University of Basel.

 Paulo Gotardo is a Senior Research Scientist with the Digital Humans group at DisneyResearch|Studios.
 His main research areas are computer vision, graphics and machine learning, with a focus on capturing and modeling the appearance, 3D geometry and motion of dynamic scenes, and on building digital humans.
 Paulo received his BSc and MSc degrees in Informatics from Federal University of Parana, Brazil, and his PhD degree in Electrical and Computer Engineering from The Ohio State University, USA.
 Prior to joining Disney Research, he was a graduate research associate with the Advanced Computing Center for the Arts and Design and a postdoctoral researcher with the Computational Biology and Cognitive Science Lab, both at Ohio State.
 Paulo was also an Associate Research Scientist with Disney Research in Pittsburgh, at the Carnegie Mellon University campus.

-Dr Michele Gregorini is a postdoctoral researcher at the Institute for Chemical and Bioengineering of ETH Zurich.
-Dr Gregorini is a pioneer fellow of ETH Zurich and has focused his PhD thesis on the agile development of a variety of chemical devices.
-His main project has been the development of hardware and software of the peakPCR platform, a series of thermocycling devices performing PCR analysis in a fraction of the time.
-Dr Gregorini has obtained his PhD in the group of Prof Wendelin Stark after finishing his master's degree in mechanical engineering at ETH Zurich.
+Dr Michele Gregorini is a postdoctoral researcher at the Institute for Chemical and Bioengineering (ICB) at ETH Zurich.
+Dr Gregorini is a pioneer fellow of ETH Zurich and his PhD thesis focuses on the agile development of a variety of chemical devices.
+His main project has been the development of hardware and software for the peakPCR platform, a series of thermocycling devices performing PCR analysis in a fraction of the usual time.
+Dr Gregorini obtained his PhD in Prof Wendelin Stark’s group after finishing his master’s degree in mechanical engineering at ETH Zurich.

 Markus Gross is Professor of Computer Science at the Swiss Federal Institute of Technology Zurich (ETH), Head of the Computer Graphics Laboratory, and Vice President Research and the Director of DisneyResearch|Studios.
 He joined the ETH Computer Science faculty in 1994.
 His research interests include physically based modeling, computer animation, immersive displays, and video technology.
 Before joining Disney, Gross was Head of the Institute of Computational Sciences at ETH.
 He received a Master of Science in electrical and computer engineering and a PhD in computer graphics and image analysis, both from Saarland University in Germany in 1986 and 1989.
 Gross serves on the boards of numerous international research institutes, societies, and governmental organizations.
 He received the Technical Achievement Award from EUROGRAPHICS in 2010 and the Swiss ICT Champions Award in 2011.
 He is a fellow of the ACM and of the EUROGRAPHICS Association and a member of the German Academy of Sciences Leopoldina as well as the Berlin-Brandenburg Academy of Sciences and Humanities.
 In 2013 he received the Konrad Zuse Medal of GI and the Karl Heinz Beckurts price as well as the IEEE Visualization Career Award in 2015.
 In 2013 and 2019 he received a Technical Achievement Award from the Academy of Motion Picture Arts and Sciences.
 He cofounded Cyfex AG, Novodex AG, LiberoVision AG, Dybuster AG, Gimalon AG, Kapanu AG, Perceptiko AG, Propulsion Academy AG, Arbrea Labs AG, Nanocorp AG and Animatico AG.